Stabilization-Free General Order Virtual Element Methods for Neumann Boundary Optimal Control Problems in Saddle Point Formulation: Conclusions

 \section{Conclusions}

-In this work, we focus on the VEM approximation of Neumann boundary OCPs.
-We address the problem in saddle point formulation, providing a rigorous \emph{a priori} error estimation for all the variables at hand.
-To the best of our knowledge, this is the first time that the analysis is proposed in the saddle point framework for arbitrary polynomial degrees.
+In this work, we focused on a Stabilization-Free VEM approximation of Neumann boundary OCPs.
+We addressed the problem in saddle point formulation, providing a rigorous \emph{a priori} error estimation for all the variables at hand.
 A numerical test based on analytic solutions confirmed the expected theoretical convergence rates.
-A second test is proposed: we show the accuracy of the method over a ground truth solution based on FEM discretization.
-For this latter experiment, we analyze the role of the VEM stabilization and its influence on the approximation error of each component for this coupled problem.
-We observe mesh-dependency effects and variabilities between the three variables of the system.
-To circumvent this issue we also propose a structure preserving strategy for polynomial degree $k=1$.

-This contribution is meant to be a bridge between the theoretical and applied aspects of the problem, where no exact solution is known.
+In a second test, we analyzed the role of the stabilization term in the standard VEM formulation and its influence on the approximation error of each component for this coupled problem, comparing it with the error made by the SFVEM scheme.
+For standard VEM, we observed mesh-dependency effects and variabilities between the three variables of the system, which are well circumvented by the SFVEM approach.
+In the last test, we showed the accuracy and robustness of the proposed method on a more application-oriented test.
+This last test is meant to be a bridge between the theoretical and applied aspects of the problem, where no exact solution is known.
 Indeed, this work is a first step towards more complex applications.
-Indeed, there are many aspects to be investigated to better show the VEM potential for such coupled problems, for example more complicated geometrical structures and models.
-Moreover, a further interesting potential development would be the extension of theoretical and numerical analysis to other type of OCPs, with different control boundary conditions and constraints.
+There are many aspects to be investigated to better show the SFVEM potential for such coupled problems, for instance, more complicated geometrical structures and models, and the development of adaptive strategies.